SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 Enumerations can have cases with associated values that are instances of the enumeration type.
-To enable this functionality for an enumeration case, mark the case with the ``indirect`` declaration modifier;
+To enable this functionality for an enumeration case, mark the case with the ``indirect`` declaration modifier.
-to enable this for all the cases of an enumeration, mark the entire enumeration with the ``indirect`` modifier.
+To enable this for all the cases of an enumeration, mark the entire enumeration with the ``indirect`` modifier --- this is convenient when the enumeration contains many cases that would each need to be marked with the ``indirect`` modifier.
 For example:

 .. testcode:: indirect-enum